JohnWS60/advanced-sdk-ts/README.md

 ## Coinbase Developer Platform (CDP) API Keys

-This SDK uses Cloud Developer Platform (CDP) API keys.
-To use this SDK, you will need to create a CDP API key and secret by following the instructions [here](https://docs.cdp.coinbase.com/advanced-trade/docs/getting-started).
+This SDK uses Coinbase Developer Platform (CDP) API keys.
+To use this SDK, you will need to create a [CDP API key and secret](https://portal.cdp.coinbase.com/projects/api-keys).
 Make sure to save your API key and secret in a safe place.
 You will not be able to retrieve your secret again.

 ---